-Key activities in 21/22 included communicating our employee deal ('The Cantium Package'), career and job families and pay framework, launching our TRACK performance management tool, enhancing engagement through the 'Cantium Conversation' and further development of our intranet ('Candoo'), launching our AIM ('All Ideas Matter') suggestion scheme and successful application to the Government's Kickstart scheme.
-Staff engagement is monitored via regular staff surveys with a KPI for employer net promoter score.
+Due to the IT skills shortage and increase in salary expectation Cantium focused on communicating our employee deal ('The Cantium Package'), career and job families and pay framework, building on our TRACK performance management tool, enhancing engagement through the 'Cantium Conversation' and further development of our intranet ('Candoo'), launching our AIM ('All Ideas Matter') suggestion scheme and successful application to the Government's Kickstart scheme.
+Staff engagement is monitored via, manager 1:1's, staff forum's, monthly dial in's, blogs and regular staff surveys with a KPI for employer net promoter score.